avillela/otel-target-allocator-talk/README.md

 ### 3b- Kubernetes deployment with Dynatrace backend

-> 🚨 If you want to send telemetry to [Dynatrace)](https://www.dynatrace.com), you'll need to follow the steps below, and skip [Step 3a](#3a---kubernetes-deployment-collector-stdout-only).
+> 🚨 If you want to send telemetry to [Dynatrace)](https://www.dynatrace.com), you'll need to follow the steps below, and skip [Step 3a](#3a---kubernetes-deployment-collector-stdout-only) and [Step 3c](#3c--kubernetes-deployment-with-servicenow-cloud-observability-backend).

-To send telemetry to Dynatrace, you will first need a [Dynatrace free trial account](https://www.dynatrace.com/signup/).
-You will also need to obtain an [access token](https://docs.dynatrace.com/docs/analyze-explore-automate/dynatrace-for-ai-observability/machine-learning-platforms/bedrock#create-a-dynatrace-token).
+To send telemetry to Dynatrace, you will first need a [Dynatrace free trial account](https://dt-url.net/dt-trial).
+You will also need to obtain an [access token](https://adri-v.medium.com/how-do-i-send-opentelemetry-data-to-dynatrace-842cebb21286).

 We're going to store the access token in a Kubernetes secret, and will map the secret to an environment variabe in the  [`OpenTelemetryCollector CR`](https://github.com/avillela/otel-target-allocator-talk/main/src/resources/02-otel-collector-dt.yml#L17-L21).